ZhuangLab/storm-analysis/storm_analysis/README.md

 micrometry - Automatically find the affine transform between two localization files using geometric hashing.

 multi_plane - Analysis of one or more planes of data from sCMOS camera(s), using one of the following PSF models (1) measured PSF, (2) pupil function or (3) 3D cubic spline.
+Please reference [Babcock](http://dx.doi.org/doi:10.1038/s41598-018-19981-z).

 psf_fft - The core code to analyze SMLM movies by fitting the measured PSF (using a FFT based approach).